spridmore/doubleSpaced/README.md

 # Description

 This quiz application was developed atop Agile’s iterative methodology and was completed in three one-week sprints.
-The quiz makes use of C# classes to store and access player data in addition to an Angular UI to access NASA’s API.
+The quiz makes use of C# classes to store and access player data in addition to an Angular router that creates a seemless experience for the user.
 An administrative page allows uploading of quiz data and photos.

 ## Technologies
 ____